liupfskygre/metagenomics-workshop-1/source/assembly/assembly.rst

 Pick your kmer
 ==============
-Fill in which kmer you want to do in the `Google doc`_.
+Fill in which value for k you want to do in the `Google doc`_.
+The value should be odd and somewhere in the range between maybe 19 and 99.
 Later we will compare the results from the different kmers for each group.

 velveth